 ABLE (“A Better Life Experience”) Accounts are governed by a new subsection to Section 529 of the Internal Revenue Code, the section permitting tax-free college savings and investment accounts.
-Savings and investments grow tax-free.
-Withdrawals for qualified disability expenses are tax-free.
-They are overseen by the same government agency and have the same reporting requirements as 529 college savings or investment accounts.
+Investments grow tax-free and withdrawals for qualified disability expenses are tax-free.
+They are overseen by the same government agency and have the same reporting requirements as a 529 college savings or investment accounts.

-An ABLE Account can hold as much as $100,000 at any one time without affecting eligibility for SSI (Supplemental Security Income.)
-This effectively raises the SSI asset cap from $2,000 ($3,000 for a married person) to $100,000.
-SSI payments are temporarily suspended, not cancelled, if an ABLE Account holds more than $100,000.
+An ABLE Account can hold $100,000 at any one time without affecting eligibility for SSI (Supplemental Security Income.)
+This effectively raises the asset cap from $2,000 ($3,000 for a married person) to $102,000 (103,000.)
+SSI payments are suspended (not permanently canceled) if an ABLE Account holds more than $100,000.
 Medicaid eligibility is not affected.

-If a person is no longer disabled, the ABLE Account can be rolled over into a 529 college savings or investment account for that person or into an ABLE Account for a family member.
+If a person is no longer disabled, the ABLE Account can be rolled over into a 529 college savings or investment account for that person or to an ABLE Account or 529 college savings or investment account for a family member.

 It’s never too early to plan for your future.